 Staff can inadvertently become a conduit among a majority of a legislative body in the course of providing briefings on items of local agency business.
-The Attorney General previously took the position that, when local agency staff individually briefs a majority of legislative body members, such briefing necessarily constitutes an illegal serial meeting.
-This position was rejected by the California Court of Appeal, which clarified that staff briefings of individual city council members do not constitute an illegal serial meeting under the Brown Act without additional evidence that: (1) staff acted as a personal intermediary for other members of the legislative body; and (2) the meetings led to a collective concurrence among members of the legislative body.
-The state legislature amended Government Code section 54952.2 in 2008, effective in 2009, to further clarify that staff briefings of individual city council members for the purpose of answering questions or providing information regarding an item of business do not constitute an illegal serial meeting under the Brown Act as long as a staff person does not communicate the comments or positions of a member of the legislative body to other members.
+Originally, the California Court of Appeal held that staff briefings of individual city council members do not constitute an illegal serial meeting under the Brown Act unless there was additional evidence that: (1) staff acted as a personal intermediary for other members of the legislative body; and (2) the meetings led to a collective concurrence among members of the legislative body.
+Following that decision, the state legislature amended Government Code Section 54952.2 in 2008, effective in 2009, to further clarify that staff briefings of individual city council members for the purpose of answering questions or providing information regarding an item of business do not constitute an illegal serial meeting under the Brown Act as long as a staff person does not communicate the comments or positions of a member of the legislative body to other members.
 Staff briefings must therefore be handled carefully.
 To avoid having a staff briefing become a serial meeting:

-• Staff briefings of members of the legislative body should be "unidirectional" when done on an individual basis for a majority of the legislative body.
+- when done on an individual basis for a majority of the legislative body.
 This means that information should flow from staff to the member, and the member's participation should be limited to asking questions and acquiring information.
-Otherwise, if multiple members separately give staff direction thereby causing staff to shape or modify their ultimate recommendations in order to reconcile the views of a majority of the members, a violation might occur.
+Otherwise, if multiple members separately give staff direction thereby causing staff to shape or modify their ultimate recommendations in order to reconcile the views of a majority of the members, a violation might occur. - A legislative body member should not ask staff to describe the views of any other members of the legislative body, and staff should not volunteer those views if known.

-- A legislative body member should not ask staff to describe the views of any other members of the legislative body, and staff should not volunteer those views if known. - Staff may present their views to a legislative body member during an individual contact, but staff should not ask for that member's views unless it is absolutely clear that staff is not discussing the matter with a majority of the legislative body.
+• Staff may present their views to a legislative body member during an individual contact, but staff should not ask for that member's views unless it is absolutely clear that staff is not discussing the matter with a majority of the legislative body.